-What is a Sketch file and why it is used?
+What is a Sketch File and Why Is It Used?

 .Sketch is a famous file format used in macintosh based application called Sketch.
 Sketch is used in prototyping & design UI/UX (User Interface/User Experience) for applications on Android, iOS and web.

 Being an industry standard, most of the UI/UX related work is done on the Sketch app.
 But on the downside, Sketch is macintosh exclusive & Bohemian Coding, the company behind Sketch has no plans to release a Windows version of their app.